Random cover times using the Poisson cylinder process: Introduction

-A result similar to Theorem \ref{theo:discretecover} but for $T_w^\rho(A)$ can readily be obtained.
-However, since this does not have the clear interpretation that Theorem \ref{theo:discretecover} does, we do not include it in the paper.
+{\bf Remark:} In Section \ref{sec:fluct}, we will prove Theorem \ref{thm:fluct}, which provides a bound for the fluctuation of $\BP((\cT(\BD)-\log |\BD|\leq z)$ from the Gumbel distribution function.
+This theorem will then readily imply Theorem \ref{thm:maindiscrete}.

+The same fluctuation result will also be used later to prove Theorem \ref{thm:main}.
+In order to give an informal explanation of how this is done, consider Theorem \ref{thm:main} and some set $A$.
+We will consider a carefully chosen finite set sitting inside of $nA$, and the cover time of this set will provide a lower bound to $\cT(nA).$ In order to find an upper bound on $\cT(nA),$ we will consider the same discrete set, but require that each point is singularly covered (meaning that a small ball around the point is covered by a single cylinder of the process).
+If all points are singularly covered, this will imply that the set $nA$ is covered, and this allows us to obtain an upper bound to the cover time of $nA.$

+Before we wrap up this section, we want to provide a short intuitive explanation of the overall strategy of proving our main results.
+Informally, if the cover time is $\tau,$ then immediately before this time (i.e. at time $\tau(1-\epsilon)$), the set which is uncovered will with high probability consist of small islands which are well separated.
+Indeed, this is the case as Proposition \ref{prop:Gbound} shows.
+In addition, Proposition \ref{prop:Gbound} tells us that the number of such islands will be highly concentrated around its expected value.
+This can then be combined with Proposition \ref{prop:almostindependentcover} which tells us that the cover times of these well separated islands are almost independent.
+These two results are then combined into Theorem \ref{thm:fluct}, which provides the final estimates of the fluctuations of the cover time $\cT(\BD).$ This result is then in turn used to prove both Theorem \ref{thm:main} and Theorem \ref{thm:maindiscrete}.

-The structure of the rest of the paper is as follows: In Section \ref{sec:generalresults} we present some preliminary results concerning the Poisson cylinder model.
-In Section \ref{sec:preliminaryresults} we prove some fundamental properties of the set $A^\rho$.
-In Section \ref{sec:proofofwellcover} we prove Theorem \ref{theo:whatimplieswellcovered} which will be our main tool for analyzing $T_w^\rho(A)$.
-In Section \ref{sec:discretecover} we prove the corresponding result for $T_d^\rho(A)$, namely Theorem \ref{theo:whatimpliesdiscretecovered} which will then be used to provide the proof of Theorem \ref{theo:discretecover}.
-Section \ref{sec:discretecover} will mainly contain sketches as most of it is very similar to what is done in Section \ref{sec:proofofwellcover}.
-The overall proof-strategy of Sections \ref{sec:proofofwellcover} and \ref{sec:discretecover} will be similar to the strategy of \cite{Belius}.
-However, there will also be many differences stemming from the fact that we are working in $\BR^d$ as opposed to the discrete space $\BZ^d$ (see also the example above).
-Finally, in Section \ref{sec:mainresults} it is all put together to prove Theorem \ref{thm:main}.
+The structure of the rest of the paper is as follows: In Section \ref{sec:models} we define the Poisson cylinder model and briefly discuss box dimensions.
+In Section \ref{sec:Cylprel} we present some preliminary results concerning the Poisson cylinder model, while in Section \ref{sec:packing} we prove some fundamental properties about $\rho$-separated sets.
+Then, Section \ref{sec:fluct} is devoted to the proof of the fluctuation result, i.e. Theorem \ref{thm:fluct} which is used to prove Theorem \ref{thm:maindiscrete} in the same section.
+The overall strategy in this section is similar to the strategy of \cite{Belius} and described above.
+However, there will also be many differences stemming from the fact that we are working in $\BR^d$ as opposed to the discrete space $\BZ^d$.
+Section \ref{sec:mainproof} is dedicated to proving Theorem \ref{thm:main} while Section \ref{sec:secondaryproof} is used to prove our above mentioned secondary result, i.e. Theorem \ref{thm:aux}.
+Finally, Section \ref{sec:applications} contains some examples and Proposition \ref{prop:Arhoex} that pertains to assumption \eqref{eqn:dimliminfsup} of Theorem \ref{thm:main}.